slice/racket/README.md

 ## description

-racket is a small wrapper around webpack and webpack-serve, letting you quickly test javascript in the browser without having to set things up.
+racket is a small tool that wraps around webpack and webpack-serve, letting you quickly test javascript in the browser without having to set things up.

-racket isn't designed to 'build' apps, though. no code compiling is done other than `import`/`export` resolving via webpack and jsx compiling, so make sure you have a modern browser while using racket.
+racket isn't designed to build production apps, though. no code compiling is done other than `import`/`export` resolving via webpack and jsx transformations, so make sure you have a modern browser while using racket.

 think of racket like a really really small create-react-app, with no scaffolding required.

+## features

+- automatic page reloading
+- minimal transpilation
+  - es2015 and other language features that your browser already supports aren't transpiled
+  - less work on your cpu
+  - stuff that is transpiled:
+    - import/export stuff (by webpack)
+    - jsx
+- no scaffolding required

 ## getting started